nikhil27gargeya/nikhil27gargeya.github.io/rest.md

 Uniform Resource Identifier: a string that identifies a resource

 What is an endpoint (the where, ie. library shelf): digital location that identifies a resource.
 Used to access an operation to be perform on an API resource.
+Best practices are to use plural nouns with hierarchical structure (ie. /api/users/123/orders)

 What is a collection:
 group of resources (ie. /invoices)